google_assistant integration allows you to control your Home Assistant devices via Google Assistant on your mobile, tablet, or Google Home device.

 Some of these devices may not display correctly in the Google Home app, such as media_player, however voice commands will still work.

-Certain devices are considered secure, including anything in the
+Certain devices are considered secure.
+This includes devices in the

 covers with device types

-By default these cannot be opened by Google Assistant unless a
+By default, secure devices cannot be opened by Google Assistant unless a

-secure_devices_pin is set up.
+secure_devices_pin code is set up.
 To allow opening, set the

-secure_devices_pin to something and you will be prompted to speak the pin when opening the device.
+secure_devices_pin to something.
+You will then be prompted to speak the pin when opening the device.
 Closing or locking these devices does not require a pin.

-For the Alarm Control Panel if a code is set it must be the same as the
+If a code is set for the Alarm control panel, it must be the same as the

 code_arm_required is set to